xrrocha/nobocoder/README.md

 val terms = Seq("good", "word", "here", "badd", "wurd", "herre", "notaword")
 ```

+We won't be getting any output for the first 3 "good" words.
+We should get suggestions
+for the next 3 "bad" ones, as they do ressemble dictionary words.
+For the last "notaword"
+term we should get an indication that no dictionary word is sufficiently similar.

+### Locating Similar Words ###
 We're now ready to visit each term and test if it exists in the dictionary;
 if it doesn't we traverse the dictionary comparing each word and selecting it
 if similar to the term: